ReadyResearchers-2023-24/BHWebsite/README.md

 A project I have worked on is a prototype for this project.
 It has a starting page with topics that are clickable and will take you to a separate page with information related to the topic clicked on.
 The clicked-on page had information related to the topic and pictures for visual purposes.

 ---Other Projects---
-One project I have worked on is a cooking website for a catering business called BoomGrillx founded and run by Adekoyejo Balogun, another student on campus.
-The website included a starting page with his brand log and two other pictures below it that when clicked on will go to another page.
-One is a bishop about him and the other includes pictures of a few dishes he has made, the ingredients, along instructions.
+One project I have worked on is a cooking website for a catering business called BoomGrillx founded and run by Adekoyejo Balogun, a student at Allegheny College.
+The website included a starting page with his brand log and two other pictures below it that when clicked on will take you to another page.
+One is a bio page about him, his background, and how and why he started this brand.
+The other includes pictures of a few dishes he has made, the ingredients, and along with instructions on how to make them.

 Another project I have worked on is my portfolio.
-It includes a mission statement, pictures of the languages I have coded with, work samples with links, and more.
+It includes a section where it list the different topics, a mission statement, the link to my resume, pictures of the languages I experience with, work samples with links, and more.
+The link to the website is can be found here: https://watson02.github.io

 add links ^^^